u-verma/serialization/README.md

   ```java
         private void writeObject(ObjectOutputStream oos) throws Exception
   ```
+ - If  class want to stop participating in `serialization or in object graph` then it can define the above method and can throw an exception.
+ This will in-force every user to mark reference of this class as transient.
  - It is possible to call the default serialization inside `writeObject` method by calling below method.
   ```java
         oos.defaultWriteObject();